Homepage > Education and Learning > Schools > Find a School > School Search

 -We have a zero tolerance approach to bullying.

 Students are supported in making good choices through support from their class teams and through all aspects of the curriculum including PSHE.
-AT break and lunchtimes duty staff are there to support with communication and support friendships.
+At break and lunchtimes duty staff are there to support with communication and support friendships.

 Development of good self-esteem and confidence is key for our students as they prepare for adulthood.
 This runs throughout the curriculum including our PSHE and SMSC opportunities.